College of Innovation and Design Resources: Competency-Based Education Student Handbook

 Major Change

-Student's interested in changing their major need to reach out to their academic advisor to discuss the changes in the degree plan.
+Students interested in changing their major need to reach out to their academic advisor to discuss the changes in the degree plan.
 After confirming that the student may change their major, the student needs to speak with the financial aid office.

 Communication

 Instructors and advisors in the College of Innovation and Design have 24 hours to respond to student emails.
-This timeframe applies to communication and
+This timeframe applies to communication and not grading time frames.
+Replies will be in the order in which emails were received.

 When emailing instructors follow these guidelines: